chloemurdock/chloemurdock.github.io/_categories/the-miami-student.md

 role: Magazine Editor-in-Chief, Newspaper Writer
 timeInPosition: 2017 - Present
 description: Established in 1826, TMS is the oldest college newspaper west of the Alleghenies.
-My work at TMS involves writing and editing long-form creative nonfiction stories for the magazine, and contributing a variety of stories for the newspaper's news, culture, opinion and audio sections.
+My work at TMS involved writing and editing long-form creative nonfiction stories for the magazine.
+I also contributed a variety of stories for the newspaper's news, culture, opinion and audio sections.
 order: 2
 date: 2020-10-17